 Note: Delivery of Notices is any of this mode of services:

 - Personal delivery to the registered address.

-- If the taxpayer is not physically present, notices will be left at the taxpayer’s registered address.
-However, if there is no other person present at the registered address, the information will be given to the barangay officials.
+- If the taxpayer is not physically present, you will leave notices at the taxpayer’s registered address.
+However, if there is no other person present at the registered address, you will give the barangay officials information.